Before we begin, I want to tell you to keep an open mind.

 Just be yourself!

-Do you hate when people tell you to just be yourself?
-It’s such a piece of irritating advice, but it has a valid concept.
+Do you hate when people tell you just to be yourself?
+It’s such a piece of irritating advice, but it has a good concept.

-It’s irritating because they advise you to be your best self in every interaction.
-And this is a tough challenge, for now.
+It isn’t very reassuring because they advise you to be your best self in every interaction.
+And this is a tough challenge for now.

 Let’s assume most of your social interactions are stressful and short.

 But there probably is this old friend/cousin/family member with whom you can express yourself and feel comfortable.

 They are a person with whom you can joke around.
 And you can be that interesting, energetic person who is fun to talk to.